brianrabern/LogicSkills/README.md

 There are two main aspects to the project:

-1. Generating the database of sentences and arguments (both in English and in the Carrollian language) from which different exercises can be extracted
+1. **Generating the database** of sentences and arguments (both in English and in the Carrollian language) from which different exercises can be extracted
    - For example, symbolization exercises, countermodel exercises, and validity exercises
-2. Evaluating models on these exercises
+2. **Evaluating models** on these exercises using the Assessors framework
-   - This involves a pipeline of generating questions, prompting the model, extracting the model's responses, and evaluating the model's responses
+   - This involves a two-stage pipeline: inference (getting raw responses) and evaluation (analyzing responses)

 ### Generating the database